Terfin/pyodata-old/README.md

 Current Version: 0.0.0 (Development hasn't started yet)

 If you happen to visit this repo and wish to help, please see the list of features below (table) and see their respective issue items.
 Thanks!
+Also, don't hesitate to leave a note regarding anything you see wrong with either the feature requirements, the architecture or the code.

 ## IMPLEMENTATION GUIDELINES